imos/imosh/doc/strings/ord.sh.md

-# func::ord
+# ord
-func::ord -- Gets a character's ASCII code.
+ord -- Gets a character's ASCII code.

 Sets ASCII value of character to variable.